brandly/overturn-presidential-election/README.md

 # overturn presidential election

-What if, in a previous U.S. presidential election, you controlled not just a single vote, but an entire state's worth of votes.
+What if, in a previous U.S. presidential election, you controlled not just a single vote, but an entire state worth of votes.
 Could you have changed the outcome of the election?

 Turns out, it depends heavily on the year and what state you control, but the answer is usually no.